sxiii/bank-of-ideas/software/fight-fake-science.md

 If the answer is yes, you'd probably struggle to bring him to common grounds: science & discussion.
 People tend to believe in crazy things.
 Sometimes even the more crazy thing is, the more people believe it.

-Information technologies gives us power to spread information, no matter how serious, true or fake it is.
+Information technologies gives us power to spread information, **no matter how serious, true or fake it is**.

 So we need to deal with this problem.
-I found a way to do it that seems legit.
+I maybe found a way to do it... that seems legit.

 ### Project full description
 Web-based tool where two or more sides meet in the common grounds of real science and proofchecked information.